strimzi/proposals/062-prometheus-metrics-reporter.md

 - The reporter does not compute 1/5/15 minute rate, mean, max, min, stddev metrics.
 It's preferable to compute them in Prometheus instead of on the client side.
 - The reporter is missing the `kafka_server_app_info_starttimems` metric with the client/broker id label.
 (Due to [KAFKA-15186](https://issues.apache.org/jira/browse/KAFKA-15186))
 - Kafka exposes some non-numeric metrics.
 Prometheus only supports numeric values for metrics.
-Using jmx_exporter it's possible with rules to move the values into labels and still retrieve them in prometheus.
+Using jmx_exporter it's possible with rules to move the values into labels and still retrieve them in Prometheus.
 With this proposal non-numeric metrics will be ignored and not exposed.
 I plan to raise a KIP in Kafka to provide alternative to non-numeric metrics.
 For example there is already [KIP-972](https://cwiki.apache.org/confluence/display/KAFKA/KIP-972%3A+Add+the+metric+of+the+current+running+version+of+kafka) in progress to address some of them.

 Assuming jmx_exporter does not have any rules, this is the other main metric change: